Intranet Journal Earthweb

 </SCRIPT>

-The beginning <SCRIPT> tag includes a LANGUAGE argument that indicates the scripting language that will be used.
-The LANGUAGE argument is required because there is more than one scripting language.
 Without the LANGUAGE argument, a web browser would not know if the text between the tags was JavaScript, VBScript or another scripting language.

 While technically you can place scripts throughout an HTML document using pairs of <SCRIPT> tags, typically scripts are often found at either the top or bottom of a Web document.
 This provides for easy reference and maintenance.